victor-w-dev/EquityTracker_ETL_Azure/README.md

 [ADF Pipeline Setup]: #adf-pipeline-setup "ADF Pipeline Setup"

 ## Project Overview
-This project demonstrates an equity tracking system leveraging Azure Data Factory ETL pipeline to load trading activity log data incrementally from Azure VM through Azure Data Lake Storage (ADLS) Gen2 to DataBricks Lakehouse Platform, using Azure Logic Apps for email notification.
+- This project demonstrates an equity tracking system, leveraging Azure Data Factory ETL pipeline to load trading activity log data incrementally from Azure VM through Azure Data Lake Storage (ADLS) Gen2 to DataBricks Lakehouse Platform, using Azure Logic Apps for email notification.
+- Additionally, it calculates and displays the total asset amount in the trading accounts on a daily basis.

 ## Architecture
 What we’ll cover: